Metre (hymn): Terminology and abbreviations

+English minister and hymn writer Isaac Watts, who wrote hundreds of hymns and was instrumental in the widespread use of hymns in public worship in England, is credited with popularizing and formalizing these metres, which were based on English folk poems, particularly ballads.

-A few hymns have an inconsistent metrical pattern across their verses; one well-known example is O Come, All Ye Faithful.
+A few hymns have an inconsistent metrical pattern across their verses; one well-known example is "O Come, All Ye Faithful".
 Such a metre is described as '"irregular".

 Local and historic variation

 While the terminology above enjoys widespread agreement across the English-speaking world, there is some regional variation.
 Even within a region there may be historical variation and development.
-For example some metre names no longer widely used includes:
+For example, some metre names no longer widely used includes: